 A Pain in the butt

-We are not going to lie, even with great preparation the first anal sex experience for both the top and the bottom can be a bit painful, or even a lot for the receptive partner.
-This is actually very normal as the body learns to adjust to this new activity.
+We are not going to lie; even with excellent preparation, the first anal sex experience for both the top and the bottom can be a bit painful or even a lot for the receptive partner.
+This is very normal as the body learns to adjust to this new activity.
 Over time, most guys learn how to practice anal sex and enjoy it very much.
-But there are some guys that will never be able to be penetrated without some level of discomfort or pain.
+But some guys will never be able to be penetrated without some level of discomfort or pain.
 This is called Anodyspareunia (AD).
-A Belgium internet based survey ( You know how we feel about these) on sexual behavior and sexual dysfunctions, called GAy MEn Sex StudieS, was administered to the MSM aged 18 years or older, between April and December 2008.
-A part of the questionnaire was focusing on anal eroticism.
+A Belgium internet-based survey ( You know how we feel about these) on sexual behavior and sexual dysfunctions, called GAy MEn Sex StudieS, was administered to the MSM aged 18 years or older between April and December 2008.
+A part of the questionnaire focused on anal eroticism.

 “A total of 1,752 Belgian MSM completed the questionnaire.
-Of the 1,190 (68%) participants who reported engaging in receptive anal sex in the last 4?weeks, 59% indicated having some degree of anal pain during and after sexual intercourse.
+Of the 1,190 (68%) participants who reported engaging in receptive anal sex in the last four weeks, 59% indicated having some anal pain during and after sexual intercourse.
 For 44%, the level of pain was acceptable.
 Mild AD was reported by 32%, 17% had mild to moderate AD, 4% had moderate AD, and 2% had severe AD.
-Independent predictors for the presence of AD were age, having a steady relationship, frequency of sex with their partner, number of sex partners, number of sex partners at the same time, and massaging the anal sphincter before anal sex.
+Independent predictors for AD presence were age, having a steady relationship, frequency of sex with their partner, number of sex partners, number of sex partners at the same time, and massaging the anal sphincter before anal sex.
 The prevalence and severity of AD among the MSM were lower among older participants, the MSM who more frequently had sex with their partner, and participants with a higher number of sex partners.
-Inadequate lubrication and lack of oral or digitoproctic stimulation prior to penetration were the most important factors predicting pain.”.
+Inadequate lubrication and lack of oral or digitoproctic stimulation before penetration were the most important factors predicting pain.”.